 In some cases, it can be difficult to put a person suffering from a personality disorder into one of the previously mentioned categories.
 These unclassified personality disorders can cover behaviors such as the strong need to inflict pain, a person who lacks the self-confidence to maintain personal and professional relationships, and chronic depression.

-- Sadism: Sadism, also known as Sadistic Personality Disorder, is characterized by a cruel desire to see people and other living things suffer.
+- Sadism: Sadism, also known as Sadistic Personality Disorder, is when a person has a cruel desire to see people and other living things suffer.

-- Self-Defeating Disorder: A person who suffers from this condition is continually getting involved in activities and exhibiting behaviors that cause them to fail in personal and professional endeavors.
+- Self-Defeating Disorder: A person who suffers from this condition is continually involves themselves in activities and exhibiting behaviors that cause them to fail in personal and professional endeavors.